Preconditioned normal equations for solving discretised partial differential equations: Introduction

 In this paper, we first discuss what it means for a preconditioner to be good or ideal in this context, stressing the differences with the GMRES framework.
 We revisit a notion of good preconditioner from the least-squares community to introduce the notion of ``normal'' preconditioners for square systems, which characterizes a bigger class of ideal preconditioners.
-Once equipped with a new notion of good preconditioner, we take into account the physical intuition behind the discretisation of a PDE to construct preconditioners for the normal equation.
-In particular, the choice of preconditioner can be guided by discretisation of a “normal” PDE associated with the continuous problem; more details are provided in Section \ref{sec:funcanal}.
-All numerical experiments here presented are performed with CGNE for ease of implementation.
-We recall that CGNE and LSQR are equivalent in exact arithmetic and, thus, all formal derivations apply to both.
-In this paper we mainly focus on CGNE, even though LSQR is sometimes observed to have better numerical stability.
-This is because we often discuss the Gram matrix $A^TA$ (or its appropriate variant of the form $A^TTA$) directly rather than the matrix $A$, and the two methods are both provenly stable with iterative refinement~\cite{epperly2025}, provided a careful implementation of the underlying Lanczos iteration~\cite{musco2018stability} is used.
+The choice of preconditioner can be guided by discretisation of a “normal” PDE associated with the continuous problem; more details are provided in Section \ref{sec:funcanal}.
+All numerical experiments presented here are performed with CGNR for ease of implementation.
+We recall that CGNR and LSQR are equivalent in exact arithmetic and, thus, all formal derivations apply to both.
+In this paper we mainly focus on CGNR, even though LSQR is sometimes observed to have better numerical stability.
+This is because we often discuss the Gram matrix $A^TA$ (or its appropriate variant of the form $A^TTA$) directly rather than the matrix $A$, and the two methods are both proven to be stable with iterative refinement~\cite{epperly2025}, provided a careful implementation of the underlying Lanczos iteration~\cite{musco2018stability} is used.
+We view this paper as a proof of concept, that solving PDEs via the preconditioned normal equation, and in general solving non-symmetric linear systems via CG-like methods on the normal equation, can be a viable approach, at least in some cases.

+\bb{We use the number of iterations until convergence as a measure of computational effort, for theoretical convenience: it is independent of implementation details and allows us to derive explicit convergence bounds, as in \eqref{eq:CGbound}.
+We note that more appropriate measures of computational cost should be used for practical comparisons.}